nautobot/nautobot/nautobot/docs/installation/http-server.md

 Any HTTP server of your choosing is supported.
 For your convenience, setup guides for the most common options are provided here.

+!!! warning
+    The following steps must be performed with root permissions.

 ### NGINX

 [NGINX](https://www.nginx.com/resources/wiki/) is a free, open source, high-performance HTTP server and reverse proxy